ulises-jeremias/dotfiles/README.md

 ### Using Chezmoi

-> This is a recommended way to install the dotfiles generator.
-It will install the latest stable version of the dotfiles generator using [Chezmoi](https://www.chezmoi.io/) which is a dotfiles manager that is designed to be flexible and extensible.
+> This is the recommended method to install HorneroConfig.
+It will set up the latest stable version of HorneroConfig on your system using [Chezmoi](https://www.chezmoi.io/), a robust and adaptable dotfiles manager.
+With Chezmoi, you can easily manage your configuration files across multiple machines, maintaining consistency and simplifying the setup process.

 ```sh
 chezmoi init --apply ulises-jeremias --source ~/.dotfiles